-9.4.1.2.
+11.4.1.2.
 Installation and Configuration - Adding PostgreSQL to an Existing LifeKeeper Configuration

-This section covers installation and configuration of the SIOS Protection Suite and PostgreSQL software when adding PostgreSQL to an existing LifeKeeper cluster.
+This section covers installation and configuration of the LifeKeeper for Windows and PostgreSQL software when adding PostgreSQL to an existing LifeKeeper cluster.
 These steps must be followed in order.

-- 1. On the Primary Server: - a.
+- a.
 Use the Window Disk Management tool to configure your disk resources and define the shared or replicated volumes that you want to use.
 Be sure the volume size is adequate.
 If you are configuring shared volumes, power down the backup server during configuration to avoid simultaneous access to your storage. - b.
 It is recommended that you use Windows Explorer to unshare all volumes to be used by the PostgreSQL Server Instance from the network. - c.
-Configure your networking to support the SIOS Protection Suite TCP/IP comm path(s) and the switchable IP address if applicable. - 2.
-On the Backup Server: - a.
+Configure your networking to support the LifeKeeper for Windows TCP/IP comm path(s) and the switchable IP address if applicable.

+2. On the Backup Server:

+- a.
 Start the backup server if it was stopped to configure shared volumes in Step 1. - b.
 Use the Disk Management utility to configure your disk resources and define the shared or replicated volumes that you want to use.
 If you are using shared storage, assign the same drive letter to the shared volume as assigned on the primary server.
-For replicated storage be sure the volume size is adequate. - 3.
-On the Primary Server: - a.
-In SIOS Protection Suite, create your shared or replicated Volume resource (where the PostgreSQL database cluster will reside) and extend it to the backup server.
-Later when you create your PostgreSQL Server resource hierarchy, SIOS Protection Suite will automatically bring the resource into the hierarchy as a dependency. - 4.
-On the Backup Server: - a.
+For replicated storage be sure the volume size is adequate.

+a.
+In LifeKeeper for Windows, create your shared or replicated Volume resource (where the PostgreSQL database cluster will reside) and extend it to the backup server.
+Later when you create your PostgreSQL Server resource hierarchy, LifeKeeper for Windows will automatically bring the resource into the hierarchy as a dependency.

+4. On the Backup Server:

+- a.
 Bring the volume resource hierarchy In Service using the LifeKeeper GUI. - b.
-Install the PostgreSQL Server software using the following guidelines: - i.
-Using the -extract-only argument to the PostgreSQL installer is not recommend as it does not configure all of the information required by the PostgreSQL Recovery Kit. - ii.
-By default the installation of the PostgreSQL software creates a single database cluster (a database cluster is a collection of databases that is managed by a single instance of a running PostgreSQL database server).
-During installation the Data Directory prompt determines where the database cluster will be created.
-The location entered should be on the protected volume created above in Step 3a.
+Install the PostgreSQL Server software using the following guidelines: - Using the -extract-only argument to the PostgreSQL installer is not recommend as it does not configure all of the information required by the PostgreSQL Recovery Kit.